-Family Promise of Montgomery County is an affiliate of Family Promise National which began in New York in 1986.
+Family Promise of Montgomery County is an affiliate of Family Promise National which began in New Jersey in 1986.

 Mission: Family Promise of Montgomery County serves homeless families with children by uniting faith communities in a cooperative effort to provide shelter, meals, transportation and other compassionate assistance leading to independence.

 Vision: Our vision is to alleviate homelessness for families with children in Montgomery County, Texas.
 We believe strong families build strong communities and our goal is to strengthen families and enable them to become self-sufficient and stable.

 In 2012, CISD reported 636 homeless children attending school in the District.